-The financial report of MEO Australia Limited ('MEO Australia', or the 'Company') for the year ended 30 June 2013 was authorised for issue in accordance with a resolution of the Directors on 18 September 2013.
+The financial report of MEO Australia Limited ("MEO Australia", or the "Company") for the year ended 30 June 2013 was authorised for issue in accordance with a resolution of the directors on 18 September 2013.

-MEO Australia Limited is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Securities Exchange.
+MEO Australia Limited is a company limited by shares incorporated in Australia whose shares are publicly traded on Australian Stock Exchange.